marionettejs/backbone.radio/README.md

 ##### `DEBUG`

-This is a property, not a method.
+This is a Boolean property.
 Setting it to `true` will cause console warnings to be issued whenever you interact with a `request` or `command` that isn't registered.
 This is useful in development when you want to ensure that you've got your event names in order.